cowprotocol/cow-sdk/README.md

 ## Upload document to IPFS
 The SDK uses Pinata to upload it to IPFS, so you will need an API Key in order to upload it using the SDK.

-Alternativelly, you can upload the document on your own using any other service.
+Alternatively, you can upload the document on your own using any other service.

 ```js
 // Make sure you provide the IPFS params when instantiating the SDK